MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/rpt-rptf-rptw-rptfw-macros.md

 |**_CRT_ERROR**|A pop-up window.
 Same as if `_CrtSetReportMode(_CRT_ERROR, _CRTDBG_MODE_WNDW);` had been specified.|
 |**_CRT_ASSERT**|Same as **_CRT_ERROR**.|

 When the destination is a debug message window and the user chooses the **Retry** button, **_CrtDbgReport** or **_CrtDbgReportW** returns 1, causing these macros to start the debugger, provided that just-in-time (JIT) debugging is enabled.
-For more information about using these macros as a debugging error handling mechanism, see [Using Macros for Verification and Reporting](/visualstudio/debugger/macros-for-reporting).
+For more information about using these macros as a debugging error handling mechanism, see [Using macros for verification and reporting](/visualstudio/debugger/macros-for-reporting).

 Two other macros exist that generate a debug report.
 The [_ASSERT](assert-asserte-assert-expr-macros.md) macro generates a report, but only when its expression argument evaluates to FALSE. [_ASSERTE](assert-asserte-assert-expr-macros.md) is exactly like **_ASSERT**, but includes the failed expression in the generated report.